DovarFalcone/dovarfalcone.github.io/resume.md

 ---
 # Summary

 As an experienced data coordinator with a background in animal science and business intelligence, I bring a unique blend of technical expertise and strong communication skills to the table.
-Proficient in SQL, Python, R, and PowerBI, I have successfully utilized these tools to drive operational efficiencies, achieve cost savings, and execute project plans with precision.
+Skilled in SQL, Knime, and PowerBI, I have successfully utilized these tools to drive operational efficiencies, achieve cost savings, and execute project plans with precision.

 In addition to my technical expertise, I bring exceptional skills in stakeholder communication and team leadership to the table.
 Throughout my career, I have collaborated seamlessly with diverse teams, guiding them towards shared goals and fostering a cohesive and motivated work environment.
 In previous roles, I successfully supervised and trained staff, leveraging my strong leadership and team management abilities to drive outstanding results.
+I have a solid foundation in visualizing and analyzing data, utilizing my knowledge of R and Python to drive informed decision-making and innovation within organizations.

 With a proven track record of delivering results and a passion for leveraging data to drive informed decision-making, I am confident in my ability to make a meaningful impact in any organization.
 I am eager to contribute my skills and expertise to drive innovation and success.